Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Method

-We adopt a non-parametric form for the SFH, following the method of \cite{leja_how_2019}.
-We fit for a constant \sfr\ in multiple bins of the lookback time $t_L$, where the bin edges are set at 0, 0.02, 0.05, 0.1, 0.25, 0.5, 1, 2, 5, 7.5, and 10\,Gyr.
-The exact edge of the final bin is determined by the age of the universe at the redshift of the fitted galaxy, \textit{i.e.} $\approx10$\,Gyr for F0083 at $z=0.3033$.
-Dust attenuation is described by the Milky Way extinction curve of \cite{cardelli_relationship_1989}, with $R_V=3.1$.
-We allow for the attenuation $A_V$ to vary between zero and two magnitudes, and for $\eta$, the multiplicative factor on $A_V$ for stars in birth clouds, to vary as $0.5\leq\eta\leq3$, both with uniform priors.
-Emission lines and nebular continuum emission are included in the fit for stellar populations as old as 20\,Myr, via a method based on \cite{byler_nebular_2017}, using the \textsc{cloudy} photoionisation code \citep{ferland_2017_2017}.
-The ionisation parameter $\log U$ is allowed to vary between $-3.5$ and $-2$.
-The stellar metallicity is assumed to be the same as the gas-phase metallicity, and is allowed to vary between 0.01 and 2.5\,\Zsol, following a Gaussian prior with mean $\mu=\Zsol$ and standard deviation $\sigma=0.5\,\Zsol$.
-The redshift is fixed to the galaxy redshift (see Section~\ref{sec:method_redshift}), as variations in velocity within a galaxy have a negligible effect on the broad-band photometry \citep{werle_history_2024}.
+Whilst spatially resolved photometric SED fitting is not a novel concept \citep[][]{conti_star_2003,zibetti_resolved_2009,sorba_missing_2015,sorba_spatially_2018}, much of the previous literature has limited the fit to simple parametric forms for the SFH \citep{wuyts_smoother_2012,abdurrouf_introducing_2021}, which can often fail to recover realistic SFHs in scenarios such as mergers \citep{smith_deriving_2015}.
+Here, we adopted a non-parametric form for the SFH, following the method of \cite{leja_how_2019}.
+We fitted for a constant \sfr\ in multiple bins of the lookback time $t_L$, where the bin edges were set at 0, 0.02, 0.05, 0.1, 0.25, 0.5, 1, 2, 5, 7.5, and 10\,Gyr.
+The exact edge of the final bin was determined by the age of the Universe at the redshift of the fitted galaxy, i.e. $\approx10$\,Gyr for F0083 at $z=0.3033$.
+Dust attenuation was described by the Milky Way extinction curve of \cite{cardelli_relationship_1989}, with $R_V=3.1$.
+We allowed for the attenuation $A_V$ to vary between zero and two magnitudes, and for $\eta$, the multiplicative factor on $A_V$ for stars in birth clouds, to vary as $0.5\leq\eta\leq3$, both with uniform priors.
+Emission lines and nebular continuum emission were included in the fit for stellar populations as old as 20\,Myr, via a method based on \cite{byler_nebular_2017}, using the \textsc{cloudy} photoionisation code \citep{ferland_2017_2017}.
+The ionisation parameter $\log U$ was allowed to vary between $-3.5$ and $-2$.
+The stellar metallicity was assumed to be the same as the gas-phase metallicity, and was allowed to vary between 0.01 and 2.5\,\Zsol, following a Gaussian prior with mean $\mu=\Zsol$ and standard deviation $\sigma=0.5\,\Zsol$.
+The redshift was fixed to the galaxy redshift (see Section~\ref{sec:method_redshift}), as variations in velocity within a galaxy have a negligible effect on the broad-band photometry \citep{werle_history_2024}.